jkeifer/410Labs/Lab4/README.md

   the user's command line arguments, including allowing defaults, type checking, optional arguments, and multiple values.

-- If you are unsure how to approach building a query from a list of unknown length, perhaps check the example in Demo 1...
+- To get all the acceptable soil values in one operation, you could use the `sa.Test()` function, but you will have to build a query from a variable length list.
+That is, the query will need to accept a variable number of soil types to find.
+A solution to this problem was presented in Demo 1.
+  Alternatively, you could use a string join, similar to `" AND ".join(list)`.

+- Depending on how you accomplish these analysis tasks, you may want to `sa.setNull` any pixels that do not meet your analysis requirements before converting to vector.

 - The only output of your final script should be your suitable area feature class.
 All other layers/datasets produced during